 Again, you’re giving Google clues as to what the article is about by including the keyword in the first paragraph.

-By linking your page to an external, credible, authoritative website, you are showing Google that your content is related to trustworthy content.
+By linking your page to an external, credible, authoritative website, you are showing Google that your piece of content is related to a trustworthy piece of content.
 It lets Google know your content is trustworthy, as well.
 A few easy ways to link to an external site are:

 Related article: Learn more about on-page optimization and external links, in Anatomy of an Optimized Page here.